-The laws and regulations that govern how SEMA members do business have a continuous impact on the way automotive specialty-equipment products are made, distributed and marketed.
-The charge of the SEMA government affairs office is to stay on top of all relevant state and federal legislation and regulations and advocate for industry positions to ensure the best possible outcome for SEMA’s membership.
+The laws and regulations that govern SEMA members affect the way automotive specialty-equipment products are made, distributed, and marketed.
+The responsibility of the SEMA government affairs office is to stay on top of all relevant state and federal legislation and regulations and advocate for industry positions to ensure the best possible outcome for SEMA’s membership.
 The following are a few examples of critical legislative/regulatory issues addressed by the SEMA government affairs team over the past year.

 Ocean Shipping Reform Act Signed Into Law: President Biden signed into law SEMA-supported legislation to improve ongoing supply-chain issues and backlogs at ports.
 The Ocean Shipping Reform Act was passed unanimously by the Senate and overwhelmingly by the House of Representatives.

 SEMA’s Political Action Committee (PAC) plays an important role in SEMA’s overall government affairs strategy.
 Every dollar that goes into the PAC is strategically placed to meet one goal: increasing congressional support for the specialty aftermarket.
 In Washington, D.C., the size of the PAC matters, and SEMA’s new PAC Manager, Samantha Large, wants to take the SEMA PAC to the next level.
 Samantha’s goal is to grow SEMA PAC funds to protect the industry and ensure that your dollars are being used with your best interest in mind.